jkenton/CapableOne/_posts/2019-09-15-RIP-Ric-Ocasek.md

 The summer of 1984 was pretty cool, and the above song was played around me a lot...

-Ri Ocasek died today.
+Ric Ocasek died today.
 They said he was 75.
 He looked a lot younger than that.
 That means he was over forty in the video above.
 How wacky is that?

 Pretty bitchen video too, guys!